zhanglongx/Molokai/README.md

 ## About

-Moloka’i Coffee refers to coffee grown on the Hawaii, as a variety of Arabica coffee☕.
+Moloka’i Coffee refers to coffee grown on the Hawaii.
+It's a variety of Arabica coffee☕.